126.96.36.199 Self-employment (including through Workforce Australia - Self-Employment Assistance)

 - not already be working and/or studying for more than 25 hours per week

-Those participating in certain components of the program, such as Small Business Training and Small Business Coaching are not required to look for work.
+Those participating in Small Business Coaching and/or the first 8 weeks of Small Business Training are not required to look for work.